NairSiddharth/sWARm/README.md

 * Enhanced defensive and baserunning statistics
 * Hitters/Pitchers with same name are properly handled
 * Made decision to ignore hitting stats/pitching stats for players not considered "2-way players" by MLB definition (i.e. a player must have pitched at least 20 Major League innings and started at least 20 games as a position player or designated hitter with at least three plate appearances in each of those games)
+* Note - Hitting has current features: strikeouts, walks, average, onbase percentage, and slugging.
+Pitching has current features: innings pitched, walks, strikeouts, homeruns given up, and earned runs average.

+- [ ] TODO: potentially add in catcher blocking
+- [x] TODO - decrease effects of park factors, currently 1.5 reduce to maybe 1.2
+- [ ] TODO: add in more features for both hitters and pitchers, have data for it just need to make sure features aren't overlapping (i.e. are the base stats OR if an advanced stat, don't include an already included base stat) Potential features to add Hitters: intentional walks (how feared of a hitter you are in comparison to the avg. joe hitting in your spot), plate appearances, look at batted_ball_profile to see if we can pick out any features to test.
+Get rid of walks because double counting with OBP.
+Pitchers: TB, HBP
+- [ ] TODO: add in more features for defense like catch_probability and outfield_jump

 **Visualization & Analysis:**